mkstp/negotiations-semantic-analyzer/README.md

 1. Install necessary [requirements](/doc/requirements.txt)
 2. Open terminal from the root folder and run *python src/app.py*
 3. This will open up a clickable link (host ip address) to a webpage
-4. From the 'Drag and Drop' button at the top of the webpage, navigate them select "demo_transcript.json"
+4. From the 'Drag and Drop' button at the top of the webpage, navigate then select "demo_transcript.json"
 5. Wait a few seconds
 6. Results of conversation should be visualized